 Tracking Change promotes data-driven models of transparency and accountability.

-All That Philly Jazz is a digital history project at the intersection of technology, public art and civic engagement.
+All That Philly Jazz is a public history project at the intersection of technology, public art and civic engagement.
 We are telling the story of Philadelphia’s jazz heritage from bebop to hip-hop.
 We are mapping jazz spots and landmarks, Walk of Fame plaques, murals and jazz-related cultural assets.